Quasi-linear theory of perpendicular ion heating by critically balanced turbulence: RMHD turbulence

 For the remainder of this paper, we will assume the \citet{Goldreich1995-fv} CB scaling $\sCB=2/3$ and $\stwo=1$ (which follows from assuming the spectrum above the CB cone has reached a thermodynamic limit, as discussed above).

-This spectrum is shown in figure~\ref{fig:2DRMHDSpec} with $C=1$, and $\stocfracth = 0.5$.
+This spectrum is shown in figure~\ref{fig:2DRMHDSpec} with $C=1$ and $\stocfracth = 0.5$.
 A common misunderstanding of the CB argument is that energy must be concentrated at the CB boundary $\kprl\sim\kprp^{2/3}$.
 This is not true, with energy contained in all modes below the CB cone, as is clearly seen in figure~\ref{fig:2DRMHDSpec}.
 The steep drop in the spectrum in $\kprl$ for fluctuations above the CB cone means that there is very little energy in these fluctuations.

 The cutoff at $\kprptilde > 1$ stems from the assumption that $\kprp\rhoi\gtrsim 1$ fluctuations do not contribute strongly to heating, because they are suppressed by particles sampling many small-scale eddies over an orbit \citep{Chandran2000-pq}.
-However, these fluctuations may still have some effect \citep{Arzamasskiy2019-qv,Isenberg2019-oy}; we quantify this contribution in Appendix~\ref{app:SubRhoHeating} where we use a model spectrum of strong balanced CB turbulence that includes $\kprp\rhoi\geq 1$ kinetic-Alfv\'en wave fluctuations, arguing their effect is often small.
+However, these fluctuations may still have some effect \citep{Arzamasskiy2019-qv,Isenberg2019-oy}; we quantify this contribution in Appendix~\ref{app:SubRhoHeating} where we use a model spectrum of strong balanced CB turbulence that includes $\kprp\rhoi\geq 1$ kinetic-Alfv\'en wave fluctuations, arguing their effect is often small when $\kprl/\kprp \ll 1$ at $\kprp\rhoi \sim 1$.
 Additionally, by including a cutoff at $|\kprltilde| > 1$ this model also neglects the transition of Alfv\'en waves to dispersive ion-cyclotron waves (ICWs) as $\kprl$ approaches $d^{-1}_{\rm i}$.
 Hybrid-kinetic simulations show the details of ICWs near $\kprl d_{\rm i}\sim 1$ are important for some aspects of ion heating \citep{Squire2022-dm,Squire2023-jn,Zhang2025-yd}; additionally, due to the difference in their dispersion relations, the parallel resonant wavenumber of the Alfv\'en waves and ICWs differ, which may bias the heating rate (details on this discrepancy are presented in Appendix~\ref{app:ICWHeating}).
-Regardless, for simplicity we neglect the effect of the Alfv\'en-wave dispersion (i.e., the change to ICWs at $\kprl d_{\rm i} \sim 1$) on ion heating in our model.
+Regardless, we neglect the effect of the Alfv\'en-wave dispersion (i.e. the change to ICWs at $\kprl d_{\rm i} \sim 1$) on ion heating in our model, and assume the heating is dominated by large-scale Alfv\'enic fluctuations.